taylormcknight/mcknightlabs/_projects/journalism/publication-sites.md

 ## 2014

-By 2014, I had already started to improve the UX and UI of our publication sites.
+By 2014, I had started to improve the UX and UI of our publication sites.

 Updates included:

 * Made it much easier for readers to sign up for our email newsletter (core to our business model)
 * Improved the user experience of our site navigation
+* Improved the presentation of our publication branding
-* Updated the color palette to a more neutral black and white so calls to action would be easier to spot
+* Updated the site color palette to a more neutral black and white
-* Improved the presentation of our publication logos
-* Increased the size of our news article images to make the stories feel more engaging.

 <figure class="full-figure">
 	<img src="/media/img/projects/publications/2014-brief-2.jpg" />